hyosung11/Launch-School/Courses/journal.md

 05:30 Study Session with Alex

 06:30 End study session with Alex.
 I need to get organized for the written assessment.
 I want to have practice problems with answers on hand as well as my glossary.

+07:34 Reading through the study guide.
+Going to make my glossary and practice problems.